mrtzdev/payload-next-shadcn/README.md

 Config Pages: [/src/collections/Pages.ts](https://github.com/mrtzdev/payload-next-shadcn/blob/main/src/collections/Pages.ts)

 **Page Slug:** The Slug Field is used for the dynamic routes in src/app/(frontend)/[slug] ( Next.js App router frontend ).
 The slug field is required and has to be unique ( Payload CMS Backend > Page ).
 A simple hook function generates a valid slug on save.
-For example: My Page Title saved as my-page-title.
+For example: "My Page Title" saved as "my-page-title".

-**Home Page:** Use the slug "home" for the start page of your website / .
+**Home Page:** Use the slug "home" for the start page of your website.

 ## Layout Blocks